 Hours of operation

-We now offer two half-day preschool programs, a morning and afternoon session.
+We now offer half and full day programs.
 Below are the times and monthly tuition costs of the programs.

 Our preschool uses a curriculum that is based on the High/Scope Approach to Early Childhood Education.
 The key areas of the High/Scope Curriculum are: active learning, adult-child interaction, learning environment, daily routine, and assessment.
 The key areas are briefly explained below: